m-adnan-mushtaq/m-adnan-mushtaq/README.md

 ## :man_technologist: About Me :
 ###  Techy nerd who loves playing around with new neat stuff
-Hard-working MERN stack developer with a flair for creating elegant solutions in the least amount of time.
-Developed a Twitter Clone with all functionalities, a blog with post editor with dashborad managing posts tools, developed a news website using almost 10+ diffrent api's like weather, covid, news..,.
+A motivated individual with in-depth knowledge of full stack web development with 2+ years of experience, seeking a position in a growth-oriented company where I can use my skills to the advantage of the company while having the scope to develop my own skills.
 Passionate about WEB 3.O  and cloud computing, always love to learn new technologies

 ### :hammer_and_wrench: Languages and Tools :
 <div>